Revelation: Chapter 4

 • For He has created all things and for His pleasure they were created

-Finally, as mentioned previously on this webpage, it is believed that these 24 elders represent the church.
+Finally, it is thought that these 24 elders represent the New Testament church.
 John will introduce another group of saints in Revelation 6:9-11, and a third group in Revelation 7:9-17.
-These two groups consist of the slain tribulation saints, the latter being a subgroup who came out of the Great Tribulation, or the last 3 1/2 years of the tribulation.
-Note the difference between these last two groups with the group that represents the church; the latter two groups are dressed in white, the righteousness of Christ, but they do not have the crowns that were promised to the church.
+These two groups consist of the slain saints during the tribulation and the great tribulation, the last 3 1/2 years of the tribulation.
+Note the difference between these last two groups with the group representing the church; the latter two groups are dressed in white, which is the righteousness of Christ, but they do not have the crowns that were promised to the church.
 This is another powerful reason for seeing that the church is raptured before the beginning of the tribulation.